EdoardoCostantini/mi-hd/notes/methods.md

 * Sequential MI CART following Reiter 2005, and Drechsler Reiter 2011.
 	I can use any CART growing R package.
-Supports any type of outcome variable without any effort
+Supports any type of outcome variable without any effort There is no guideline on what initialization method to use as these papers deal w/ creating synthetic datasets

 * BART and Bayesian CART imputation (if we want polytomous categorical) following Xu et al 2016.
 	BART implementation w/ the bayesTree R package is functional for both coninuous and binary